Q: How can I confirm if my course is an Approved Program of Study in one of the priority industries or streams?

 A: Applicants are only eligible for one scholarships offer, however those applicants who were not offered a scholarship after submitting a Round One application are welcome to revise their application and resubmit it for Round Two.

-Q: What are some of the reasons applicants were unsuccessful in Round 1?
+Q: What are some of the reasons applicants were unsuccessful?

-A: Please read this list of common reasons applicants were not successful in Round 1.
+A: Please read this list of common reasons applicants were not successful (PDF).